 - Belated Backstory: We learn more about her in Rich People Problems, the third book.

-- Grande Dame: She is the owner and chatelaine of Tyersall Park and rules over her family with a silken covered iron fist
+- Grande Dame: She is the owner and chatelaine of Tyersall Park and rules over her family with a silk-covered iron fist.

 - Hero of Another Story: She helped hide British soldiers from the Japanese Army during World War II.

 - Parental Favoritism: As revealed by her daughter, Victoria, in the third book, due to Philip being her only son, she spoiled him with everything, while her daughters were basically given a hard time for everything.